1zgi/3D_Object_Loader_and_Viewer/README.md

 # ViewMe - 3D Viewer Desktop App

 ## 🎯 **About**
-ViewMe is a lightweight, standalone 3D model viewer that can load and display Wavefront (.obj) 3D models with textures, lighting, and dynamic shadows.
+ViewMe is a straightforward 3D viewer desktop app that can load and display Wavefront (.obj) 3D models with textures, lighting, and dynamic shadows.
 Perfect for previewing 3D models quickly and easily.

 ![ViewMe_intro](https://github.com/user-attachments/assets/fbbd3a19-2602-46c4-9f1b-98436cd4c8aa)